1orwell/Mastermind/README.txt

         The colours you can choose from are: [red, pink, purple] The length of the code is 8

-    The computer then makes a guess, the indactors for that guess are printed to the screen.
+    The computer then makes a guess, the indicators for that guess are printed to the screen.
 This carries on until either the computer guesses the code or runs out of guesses.
     To see how the AI works, go to the AI section.